Thursday, March 01, 2007

 Arnold was then admitted to the foster care of a Mr. Rudolf and Mrs. Helga Ivanov, who suggested that Arnold change his last name to Ivanov as well, which he might have done happily one week in the past, but at that time he decided to keep his last name in loving memory of his poor dead parents, who, despite their untimely abandonment of poor Arnold, did love and treat their precious boy with very great care and affection for the short time that they could.

-The beginning of Arnold's life was perhaps one of the most spectacular things, though not the most, about his life.
+the most, about his life.
 It took place int he cockpit of a commercial jet liner, 20,000 feet over the Atlantic Ocean.
 His parents had attended a clockmaking convention in London, England and were shocked to find that Mrs. Spitt's water broke one month prematurely in an unsuspecting window seat.
 The cockpit, being the only somewhat private area of the plane with enough space, was the obvious choice for Dr. Dodson, who was luckily on the same flight as the Spitts.
 Though in two months he was pronounced "stable" and was allowed to go home to the loving care of his parents, being born prematurely left Arnold with a series of other problems.
 Firstly, the pallet at the roof of his mouth never closed on it's own, and, even after extensive cosmetic surgery, a scar roughly the size and shape of a piece of candy corn haunted Arnold throughout the rest of his life.
 Also, This problem made Arnold speak as if he had peanut butter stuck on the roof of his mouth and was constantly trying to get it off.
 Secondly, His growth was slowed, which prevented him from ever growing beyond the less than spectacular height of four feet and five inches, a height at which neither midgets, nor those of average stature could relate to.
 Thirdly, The soft spot upon the top of his head would remain there untill the tragic end of his extraordinary life.

 No, I did not spell check this, nor do I really care to, nor do I know what ocean is in between Alabama and England.
 If it's not the Atlantic, then I really don't care.